Spathiphyllum cochlearispathum (Liebm.) Engl.

-Spathiphyllum cochlearispathum is an evergreen, herbaceous perennial, commonly up to 3.3 feet (1 m), rarely up to 6 feet (1.8 m) tall.
-The leaves are elliptical to lanceolate, glossy, up to 26 inches (65 cm) long (including petiole) and up to 10 inches (25 cm) wide.
-The large white inflorescences bloom year-round and may persist for up to a month.
+Spathiphyllum cochlearispathum is an evergreen herbaceous perennial, usually up to 3.3 feet (1 m) tall, rarely up to 6 feet (1.8 m).
+Leaves are glossy green, elliptical to lanceolate, up to 26 inches (65 cm) long (including petiole), and up to 10 inches (25 cm) wide.
+The large white inflorescences bloom year-round and persist for up to a month.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 Peace Lilies like indirect light and shade, making them ideal for indoor environments.
 They're even known to do well in offices with fluorescent lights and no windows!
 South- or west-facing windows tend to be the best locations for Peace Lilies, providing the right mix of sunlight.
 Your Peace Lily will tell you if it's getting too much light.
 Yellow leaves indicate too much light, while brown streaks are a sign of scorching from direct sunlight.
 Move your Peace Lily if its leaves exhibit these signs.